emanzaki/iVolve-OJT/4-Docker/Lab-12/Readme.md

-# Lab 12: Multi-Stage Build for a Node.js App
+# Lab 12: Multi-Stage Build for a Java App

 Clone the Application Code https://github.com/Ibrahim-Adel15/Docker-1.git Write Dockerfile with Multi-stage.
 Use Maven base image for first stag